 Advances in viral control and immune system preservation have made skin problems less severe and less common.
 Skin problems that occur due to HIV have also become easier to treat.

-In addition to medication, making some lifestyle changes may help alleviate the symptoms of the mild form of this rash.
+In addition to medication, some lifestyle changes may help alleviate the symptoms of the mild form of this rash.
 Avoiding heat and direct sunlight can improve some rashes.
 Hot showers and baths can make the rash worse.